Undergraduate Course: The Minimalist Moment: American Art, 1960-1975 (HIAR10152)

 (1) ESSAY (worth 50% of your overall mark) One 2,000 word essay, the title to be chosen from a list supplied.

-(2) 24 HOUR ONLINE EXAM IN DECEMBER (worth 50% of your overall mark) You will be required to answer 2 questions from a choice of six; of which one question will be a compulsory visual analysis question.
+(2) EXAM (worth 50% of your overall mark) One 2-hour exam in December.
+You will be required to answer 2 questions from a choice of six; of which one question will be a compulsory visual analysis question.

 Learning outcomes will be tested equally in both components of assessment.